-A New Entrant that is a Coastal State to the IOTC area of competence may be eligible to a special allocation described in articles 6.14, 6.15 and 6.16.
+A New Entrant that is situated wholly or partly within the IOTC Area of Competence may only be eligible to receive a Special allocation described in articles 6.14, 6.15 and 6.16.
+A New Entrant that is not a Coastal State is not eligible to receive an allocation under this resolution.

-CPCs and New Entrants may lose eligibility to an allocation pursuant to Article 7.2.
+[CPCs and New Entrants may lose eligibility to an allocation pursuant to Article 7.2.]

 Article 5.
 SCOPE

 5.1.
-Subject to priorities established pursuant to articles 5.2 and 9.1, this Resolution shall apply to all fish species set out in Annex B of the Agreement caught in the IOTC Area of Competence, and to all gear types.

-Or

-5.1.
-Subject to priorities established pursuant to articles 5.2 and 9.1, this Resolution shall apply to the fish species listed in Annex 1 to this Resolution caught in the IOTC Area of Competence.
+(1) Subject to priorities set out in Annex 1 and further established pursuant to articles 5.2 and 9.2, this Resolution shall apply to the tuna stocks and highly migratory species listed in Annex 1 to this Resolution found in the IOTC Area of Competence [, excluding the Territorial Sea and Archipelagic waters of CPCs] and managed by the IOTC.

+(2) Subject to Article 11.4, the Commission may amend Annex 1 to include or exclude fish stocks.

 5.2.
-The Commission may implement the Allocation Regime in this Resolution in a gradual manner, based on priorities established in accordance with Article 9.1.
+The Commission may implement the Allocation Regime in this Resolution in a gradual manner, based on priorities set out in Annex 1 and further established in accordance with Article 9.2.

 Article 6.
 ALLOCATION STRUCTURE